Global survey shows rising costs of living are significantly affecting international student mobility

-- A new global survey from IDP highlights that rising costs of living are weighing heavily on the families of international students
+- A global survey from IDP highlights that rising costs of living are weighing heavily on the families of international students

 - Many students are having to reconsider their decision to study abroad as a result